Know Before You Go - Public Skeleton

-- Turn right at Glacier Lane (under the skier overpass bridge).
-Follow the blue signs to the Whistler Sliding Centre & to parking lots 7 and 8.
+- Turn right at Glacier Lane/follow the blue signs to the Whistler Sliding Centre & parking lots 7 and 8.

-- After passing lot 7 (on your left), take a right turn underneath the skier overpass bridge.
-Drive straight under the bridge and then turn right as the road forks to arrive at the Whistler Sliding Centre's Guest Services building to check in.
-FREE Visitor parking is located below the Guest Services in the Visitor Parking Lot.
+- After passing lot 7 (located on your left), take a right turn at the top of the hill and go underneath the bridge.
+Past the bridge, turn right as the road forks to arrive at the Whistler Sliding Centre.

 - To walk from the bus stop: You will exit the bus at the Whistler Blackcomb Staff Housing facility (the last stop).
 From here head uphill, following the road around.
 You will pass a large parking lot on your left hand side.
 Keep walking uphill until you see the Whistler Sliding Centre on your right hand side.
-Turn into the venue and take the road that forks to the right, down to the guest service building.
+Turn into the venue and take the road that forks to the right to the Guest Services building.

 If Whistler Blackcomb’s Excalibur Gondola is running, it is a short walk from Blackcomb Base II to the venue.
 You may ride the Excalibur Gondola without the purchase of a lift ticket as long as you do not have ski or snowboard gear with you.
 Exit the gondola at the first stop, walk straight across the ski slope, and straight through parking lot 7, which is located directly in front of you (level with the gondola).
 Turn left (uphill) on Glacier Lane.
 You will see our venue as you reach the crest of the hill, on the right hand side of the road.
 Please check Whistler Blackcomb's website for their lift status as they can close unexpectedly.